govuk-one-login/txma-ticf-integration/README.md

 All scripts can now be ran using `yarn cli` in the terminal.
 Use `yarn cli --help` to see what scripts are available and how to use them.
 You can also run `yarn cli <command> --help` to view detailed help per command

-`script/cli.ts` is the entrypoint to the cli, each command listed by `yarn cli --help` will be implemented under `scripts/{command}/`. each command should have detailed guidance on what the command does and details on the mandatory **arguments** and the **optional** options that can be provided to the CLI.
+`script/cli.ts` is the entrypoint to the cli, each command listed by `yarn cli --help` will be implemented under `scripts/{command}/`. each command should have detailed guidance in `--help` on what the command does and details on the mandatory **arguments** and the **optional** options that can be provided to the CLI.

 > [!NOTE]
 > Not all scripts have been migrated over.
 The following scripts can be used
 >
 > - Sending results of raw audit data
+> - retrieving raw audit data from glacier and/or double encryption

 ## Valid email recipients management